SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/fundamental-concepts.md

 An emic inventory is the set of emic units that are contrastive.
 ^e.g. phonemic inventory, graphemic inventory
+The lexemic unit inventory is more commonly called the lexis.
 An emic system is the combination of an emic inventory and an emic rule set.
-In graphemics, the graphemic system is actually called a writing sytem.
+The graphemic system is more commonly called a writing system.
 ^e.g. phonemic system, morphemic system
 An emic rule set is the set of rules governing the emic inventory in the languoid.
 ^e.g. phonemic rule set